tdpetrou/pandas_cub/README.md

 as the name of the original column and the second column name 'count' containing the number of occurrences for each value.

 Use the `Counter` method of the `collections` module.
-Return a DataFrame with sorted values from greatest to least.
+Return the DataFrames with sorted values from greatest to least.

 Accept a boolean parameter `normalize` that returns relative frequencies when `True`.

-If the calling DataFrame has a single column, just return a DataFrame.
+If the calling DataFrame has a single column, return a single DataFrame.

 ### 19. `rename` method
 Accept a dictionary of old column names mapped to new column names.